StevenLeRoux/spp/README.md

 ```

-This become easy for network/access policies team to manage SSH and host access through their network :
+It becomes easier for network/access policies team to manage SSH and host access through their network :
 ```
 ANY:ANY -> spp:22
 SPP:ANY -> ANY:22